stubma/cocos2dx-better/README.md

 $(call import-module,cocos2dx-better)
 ```

 * in Application.mk, you should use clang to compile because CocoStudio code has some c++11 keywords.
 I think it is a cocos2d-x bug because cocos2d-x 2.x doesn't require c++11.
-Obviously they copied some code from v3 branch but forget to remove c++11 keywords.
+Obviously they copied some code from v3 branch but forgot to remove c++11 keywords.

 ```
 NDK_TOOLCHAIN_VERSION := clang